 What makes pupils do better?

 - On average pupils who scored 68 points more for mathematics and 97 points for science were learners who didn’t report bullying.
 Yet‚ one in five learners reported bullying on a weekly basis in the study.
 The Western Cape learners reported the lowest exposure to bullying.

 - Learners who had their own textbooks scored 24 points higher for maths and 31 points for science.
 But despite this in KwaZulu Natal only 42% of learners reported having a science textbook.

 - Having more books at home was positively related to higher performance.
 This is an indicator of the education level of the home.
 But only 20% of pupils reported having more than 25 books at home.
 Pupils with flush toilets at home also had higher scores.

 - Being a girl means tests scores will be higher.
 Boys from poorest homes did the worst and were considered "vulnerable"‚ according to the report.

-- Pupils who learned in their home language on average got 60 more points for maths and 84 more points for Science in the tests.
-But only one third of pupils ls spoke their school language at home.
+- Pupils who learned in their home language on average got 60 more points for maths and 84 more points for science in the tests.
+But only one third of pupils spoke their school language at home.

 - Absence from school was seen as big indicator of whether pupils would do badly.
 But a stunning 37% of Grade 5 pupils were absent once or twice per two weeks.